 Figure 2: Plan view of the Kristineberg Mine (above) and Rävliden satellite deposit (below) showing mine infrastructure, historical mined areas and location of Mineral Resources and Mineral Reserves.
 Images are at different scales, using local grid as reference.

 3.2 Major changes

 3.2.1 Technical studies

-One major technical study has been completed for the Kristineberg mine during 2023.
-Details can be found in Table 3 below.
+No major study has been completed for Kristineberg during 2024.